Ben Smith

 Expert Analysis

-Jade Gorman | Prep Lacrosse Scout
+Ty Xanders | Prep Lacrosse Scout

 Smith is a tactical weapon.
 Nine times out of 10, you’ll find him on the elbow; however, he’ll mix up his shot angles to keep the defense on their toes.
 He’s known to throw in subtle fakes, absorb contact, and finish in tight windows.
 He makes smart off-ball movements and can silently take over a game.
 He’s a triple threat on the field with dodges, shots, and feeds that are next to perfect.
 Smith brings a physical presence sure to intimidate onlookers.